Girona (ship)

 After Lough Foyle was cleared, a gale struck and La Girona was driven on to Lacada Point and the "Spanish Rocks'" (as they were known, thereafter) near Ballintoy in The Route, a territory on the north coast of County Antrim in the north-east of Ulster, on the night of 26 October 1588.
-Of the estimated 1,300 souls on board, there were nine survivors.
+Of the estimated 1,300 people on board, nine survived.
 260 bodies washed ashore and were buried in a common grave at the local churchyard.

 The survivors were sent on to Scotland by the local clan leader, Sorley Boy MacDonnell of Dunluce Castle, which was situated just to the west on the Giant's Causeway cliffs overlooking the coast.
 From there, MacDonnell is also believed to have conducted the first clandestine salvage efforts on the shipwreck.